mvduin/bbb-asm-demo/README.md

 'active'/bootable).
 The MLO should be located in a file named "MLO" in the root of the filesystem.

-**Note:** Contrary to what the AM335x TRM suggests, raw MMC boot also works for SD cards, not just for eMMC.
+**Note:** Contrary to what the AM335x TRM used to indicate (prior to rev M), raw MMC boot also works for SD cards, not just for eMMC.

 **Caution:** The examples below destroy existing content of the card.